• Skip to main content

 • A pinch of salt

-• 1 tablespoon (8g) pumpkin spice (½ tablespoon cinnamon, ¼ tablespoon nutmeg and ¼ tablespoon ginger powder)
+• 1 tablespoon (8g) pumpkin spice (for the homemade version, you need ½ tablespoon cinnamon, ¼ tablespoon ground nutmeg, a pinch of ground cloves and ¼ tablespoon ginger powder)

 • ¾ cup (150g) pumpkin puree, at room temperature (very important)